jrblevin/markdown-mode/README.md

     specified by setting the variable `markdown-list-item-bullets`.
     The placeholder character used to replace blockquote markup can be changed by setting `markdown-blockquote-display-char`.
+    Similarly, the character used for horizontal rules can be customized by setting `markdown-hr-display-char`.

   * `markdown-fontify-code-blocks-natively` - Whether to fontify
      code in code blocks using the native major mode.
 This only